awsdocs/amazon-aurora-user-guide/doc_source/ams-states.sort-index.md

 ### Identify the problem queries<a name="ams-states.sort-index.actions.identify"></a>

-To identify current queries that are causing increases in the `create sort index` state, run `show processlist` and see if any of the queries have `ORDER BY` or `GROUP BY`\.
+To identify current queries that are causing increases in the `creating sort index` state, run `show processlist` and see if any of the queries have `ORDER BY` or `GROUP BY`\.
 Optionally, run `explain for connection N`, where `N` is the process list ID of the query with `filesort`\.

 To identify past queries that are causing these increases, turn on the slow query log and find the queries with `ORDER BY`\.
 Run `EXPLAIN` on the slow queries and look for "using filesort\."
 For more information, see [Examine the explain plans for filesort usage](#ams-states.sort-index.actions.plan)\.

 ### Examine the explain plans for filesort usage<a name="ams-states.sort-index.actions.plan"></a>

-Identify the statements with `ORDER BY` or `GROUP BY` clauses that result in the `create sort index` state\.
+Identify the statements with `ORDER BY` or `GROUP BY` clauses that result in the `creating sort index` state\.

 The following example shows how to run `explain` on a query\.
 The `Extra` column shows that this query uses `filesort`\.